mcleber/Verilog_7-Segment_Display_with_DIP_Switches/README.md

-# Controlling a 7-Segment Display with DIP Switches in Verilog
+# 7-Segment Display with DIP Switches in Verilog